 If you’d prefer not to leave the water running, you can also swish your razor blades through standing water in the basin of your sink or a cup.

-If you are using a razor with a front pivot, such as the Gillette Fusion family of razors, the blades will rinse easily.
+If you are using a razor with a front pivot, such as the Gillette Fusion5 family of razors, the blades will rinse easily.
 They have never been more accessible to water, thanks to what Gillette calls ‘open architecture’.

 Practising good razor maintenance and cleaning habits should become a part of your daily shaving ritual.
 Proper razor cleaning will help your razor perform better, longer.